puteradarmas/ANN_from_scratch/README.md

 Optimizer;
 - Adam

-I also provide python code for the same model but with Keras package
+I also provide python code for the same model but with Keras package, you can compare both model performance using same dataset from csv file, provided near the end.

 ### Dependencies